alexdcodes/alexdcodes/README.md

 if you found this page, i do not know what error code to provide, maybe HTTP 360.

-- I love, learning about new technologies, listening 2 all kinds of music, playing around with sound, used to train german shepherds, belgium malinos, dobermans..( IPO3 Training)
+- I love, learning about new technologies, listening 2 all kinds of music, playing around with sound, used to train german shepherds, rottweilers, belgium malinos and dobermans..( IPO3 Training )
 - Speaking English , Russian and Ukranian.
 - Dealing with absurtity && the existential view of life while typing all the time in between.
 - Inspiring people to use open source software, develop things.